Christopher Magiera: Career

 He has performed at renowned opera houses throughout the world including the Semperoper Dresden, Bayerische Staatsoper, Santa Fe Opera, Opera Theatre of St. Louis, Lyric Opera of Chicago, English National Opera, Teatro di San Carlo, Teatro Massimo Palermo, and Vancouver Opera, among others.
-In concert he has performed at the Knowlton Festival of the Orchestre Symphonique de Montreal, the Shanghai Symphony Orchestra, and with the Bilkent Symphony Orchestra of Ankara, Turkey, among others.
+In concert he has performed at the Knowlton Festival of the Montreal Symphony Orchestra, the Shanghai Symphony Orchestra, and with the Bilkent Symphony Orchestra of Ankara, Turkey, among others.
 Magiera has performed with conductors such as Kent Nagano, Riccardo Frizza, Vladimir Jurowski, Yu Long, Fabio Luisi and Emmanuel Villaume among others.

 Awards

 Magiera has received awards from numerous national and international competitions and organizations throughout his career, including those from: